Perrshan/Data-Structure-Tutorial/tree.md

 # Trees

 Trees are another way to sort data similarly to linked lists where nodes are pointing to each other, but unlike linked lists nodes can point towards multiple other nodes rather than just one.
-When trees are used and organized in the correct manner they can have great performance like O(log(n)) which means that it cuts the iterations to find a value in half!
+When trees are used and organized in the correct manner, they can have great performance like O(log(n)) which means that it cuts the iterations to find a value in half!

 Trees are made up of a single root node and many branches.
-The root node is found at the top of the tree which is the beginning of the tree and the children or branches stem out of it.
+The root node is found at the top of the tree which is the beginning of the tree, and the children or branches stem out of it.

 When a node branches out to a node below it the nodes are called parent and child nodes respectively.
 When the end of a branch is reached it is called a leaf node.
 The height of a tree is determined by the number of nodes it takes to get to a specific node including the beginning node.